-Miami has developed a Title IX Protocol for Students and a Title IX Protocol for Employees.
+Miami has developed a Sexual Misconduct Protocol for Students and a Sexual Misconduct Protocol for Employees and Other Non-Students.
 These documents provide information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and Immigration assistance and other services for victims with Miami and in the community.
-The Title IX Protocol for Students is available in English, Spanish and Chinese.
+The Sexual Misconduct Protocol for Students is available in English, Spanish and Chinese.

-Each year, the President sends an email to all employees notifying them of the Title IX Protocol for Employees.
-The Title IX Coordinator (for employees), Ms. Kenya Ash (ashkd@MiamiOH.edu, 513-529-7157), the Deputy Title IX Coordinator (for students), Allison Kumar (titleix@MiamiOH.edu, 513-529-1870) and the Deputy Title IX Coordinator (for regional campus students), Dr. Bennyce Hamilton (hamiltbe@MiamiOH.edu, 513-529-7157) provide victims with written notification regarding available assistance in changing academic, living, transportation, and working situations.
-This information is also included in the written Title IX Protocols for Students and Employees.
+Each year, the President sends an email to all employees notifying them of the Sexual Misconduct Protocol for Employees.
+The Title IX Coordinator, Ms. Kenya Ash (ashkd@MiamiOH.edu, 513-529-7157), the Deputy Title IX Coordinator (for students), Ms. Cecile McGhehey (titleix@MiamiOH.edu, 513-529-1870) and the Deputy Title IX Coordinator (for regional campus students), Dr. Bennyce Hamilton (hamiltbe@MiamiOH.edu, 513-529-7157) provide victims with written notification regarding available assistance in changing academic, living, transportation, and working situations.
+This information is also included in the written Sexual Misconduct Protocols for Students and Employees.